Maxim-91/SQL-Basics/README.md

 # Exercise: Basics of SQL

 ## Before You Start
-Make sure you have the tables from the previous exercise before proceeding.
+Make sure you have the tables from the previous exercise before proceeding (MySQL-DB-and-tables).

 ---